h33raj/SKF-Code-Examples/django/30-code_example--Audit_logs--.md

      - Handlers : It describes particular logging behaviour such as writing message on the screen, a file or to network socket.
      - Filters : We can place an additional criteria for logging process.
      - Formatters : Formatters describe the exact format of that text.
-    """

-    """

-    logger is inbuilt class in django for logging system information into files or sending logs through network.
+    The logger module is inbuilt class in django for logging system information into files or sending logs through network.

     Different logging calls or mehtods :
         - logger.debug()